solidmetall/DataBase_Design/README.md

-# DataBase_Design
+#DataBase_Design
-Documentation on Database Design Practices
+Documentation on Database Design Practices and techniques